 Hale Halawai 'Ohana O Hanalei is a grass roots 501 (c)(3) organization founded by community members in 1993.
 Established out of a need for a gathering place on the North Shore, Hale Halawai 'Ohana O Hanalei became the first privately funded community center in the state of Hawai’i.
 Our name translates to, "A house for the coming together of the extended family of Hanalei."

-Our mission is to create and sustain a gathering place for cultural education and for community engagement and actions to support social, civic and recreational events to perpetuate the value of aloha and the betterment of our community.
+Our mission is to Create and sustain a gathering place for cultural education and for community engagement and actions to support social, civic and recreation events to perpetuate the value of aloha and the betterment of our community.

 Locally referenced as Hanalei's Cultural Community Center, our center serves as a venue for a variety of services, classes, programs, events, and Hawaiian cultural programs.
 Our programs help perpetuate traditional Hawaiian culture and the Aloha Spirit.
 Hale Halawai 'Ohana O Hanalei is dedicated to celebrating and increasing the resources of the people.
 Said best by Aunty Kapeka Chandler, "...it is a place for everybody."